The-Jay-Aher/DevOps/IAC/Terraform/README.md

 -   The `terraform state mv` command is used to move items in a Terraform state file.
 -   This command is used in many cases in which you want to rename an existing resource without destroying or recreating it.
--   Due to destructive nature of this command, this command will output a backup copy of the state prior to saving any changes.
+-   Due to the destructive nature of this command, this command will output a backup copy of the state before saving any changes.
 -   Overall Syntax :
     ```hcl
     terraform state mv [options] SOURCE DESTINATION